-Our elected officials and administration consider many factors when setting the School District's 2018-2019 fiscal year budget.
+Our elected officials and administration consider many factors when setting the School District's 2019-2020 fiscal year budget.
 One of the most important factors affecting the budget is our student count.
 The state foundation revenue is determined by multiplying the blended student count by the foundation allowance per pupil.
-The 2018-2019 budget was adopted in June 2018 based on an estimate of students who will enroll in September 2018.
+The 2019-2020 budget was adopted in June 2019 based on an estimate of students who will enroll in September 2019.
 Under state law, the School District cannot access additional property tax revenue for general operations.
 As a result, district funding is heavily dependent on the State's ability to fund local school operations.

-For the 2018-2019 fiscal year, revenue is projected to increase 2.57 percent, despite a budgeted decrease in enrollment of 48 students.
-This is mostly due to an increase in the foundation allowance of \$240 per pupil.
+For the 2019-2020 fiscal year, revenue is projected to increase 1.4 percent, despite a budgeted decrease in enrollment of 36 students.
+This is mostly due to a planned increase in the foundation allowance of \$220 per pupil.

-Expenditures are budgeted to increase in the 2018-2019 fiscal year by 3.7 percent.
-Employee salaries and fringe benefits were adjusted to account for various contractual agreements that take effect July 1, 2018.
+Expenditures are budgeted to increase in the 2019-2020 fiscal year by 3.5 percent.
+Employee salaries and fringe benefits were adjusted according to current contractual agreements, and 2.4 full-time equivalents were added to staffing levels in order to provide for a social worker in each building.
 Additional resources were also incorporated for capital needs and technology upgrades given the lack of bond dollars available for such purposes.

-Once the final student count and related per pupil funding are validated, state law requires the School District to amend the budget, if actual district resources are not sufficient to fund original appropriations.
+Once the final student count and related per pupil funding are validated, state law requires the School District to amend the budget if actual district resources are not sufficient to fund original appropriations.

-On a positive note, employee bargaining agreements that take effect July 1, 2018 are favorable for managing the General Fund budget for the next three years, and the General Fund fund balance is projected to remain at a level that will enable the School District to continue to maintain quality educational programs and remain a "school of choice" in our region.
+On a positive note, employee bargaining agreements that had taken effect on July 1, 2018 are favorable for managing the General Fund budget through the 2021-22 school year, and the General Fund fund balance is projected to remain at a level that will enable the School District to continue to maintain quality educational programs and remain a "school of choice" in our region.